kyliemegan24/HumaneSocietyCaseStudyFINAL/README.md

 **Dogs**: As a humane society employee, I want access to the dogs in our database in order to update their information/add and remove dogs so that our database can be up to date and accurate.
+  - Get All Dogs Form: As a humane society employee, I want to be able to view all the dogs we have in our database from all locations so that we can assess our broader capacity

   - Get Dog Form: As a humane society employee I want to be able to find a dog in our database by id, so that I may view their other information quickly and easily.